 The COVID-19 pandemic has negatively impacted the global economy, disrupted global supply chains, lowered equity market valuations, created significant volatility and disruption in financial markets, increased unemployment levels and decreased consumer confidence generally.
-In addition, many state and local governments responded to the COVID-19 pandemic with the temporary closure of brick-and-mortar "non-essential" businesses, schools, and limitations on social gatherings, stay-athome advisories and mandates, and travel bans and restrictions.
+In addition, many state and local governments responded to the COVID-19 pandemic with the temporary closure of brick-and-mortar "non-essential" businesses, schools, and limitations on social gatherings, stay-at-home advisories and mandates, and travel bans and restrictions.
 Although many of these restrictions have eased or been lifted, these restrictions have resulted in significant adverse effects on our customers and business partners, particularly those in the retail, hospitality and food and beverage industries, among many others, including a significant number of layoffs and furloughs of employees nationwide, and in the regions and communities in which we operate.
-The COVID-19 pandemic could cause us to experience higher credit losses in our lending portfolio, impairment of our goodwill and other financial assets, impairment of the ability of borrowers to repay outstanding loans, impairment of the value of collateral securing loans, reduced demand for our products and services, lost revenue and other negative impacts on our financial position, results of operations and prospects.
-Similarly, because of changing economic and market conditions affecting issuers, we may be required to recognize OTTI in future periods on the securities we hold as well as reductions in other comprehensive income.
-Furthermore, in addition to the express risks set forth in this Risk Factors section, the COVID-19 pandemic may exacerbate and magnify the other risks described in this Risk Factors section.
+These measures may be implemented again in the event of another COVID-19 outbreak or any current or future variant thereof and could adversely affect our business, operations and financial condition, as well as the business, operations and financial conditions of our customers and business partners.
+There is no certainty that such measures will be sufficient to mitigate the risks posed by the virus or otherwise be satisfactory to government authorities.